ballerina-platform/ballerina-lang/README.md

 1. Package Ballerina programs with Docker using `ballerina docker` command.

+This is available as part of the Ballerina Tools distribution.

 ## Building From Source
 > Docker is required to build and enable Ballerina Container Support.
 To install Docker, follow the instructions on the [Docker Engine Installation Guide](https://docs.docker.com/engine/installation/).
+Make sure `docker` commands can be run without root/admin privileges.

+####Important
-> The base Ballerina Docker image has to be built before building on running Ballerina Container Support.
-To do this follow the instructions in the [Ballerina Base Image README](ballerina-base-image/README.md) and build `ballerina-pkg:latest` Docker image.
+> **The base Ballerina Docker image has to be built before building on running Ballerina Container Support.
+To do this follow the instructions in the [Ballerina Base Image README](ballerina-base-image/README.md) and build `ballerina-pkg:latest` Docker image.**

 Navigate to the source root and execute the following command.